smeredith/smeredith.github.io/_drafts/data-structure-disjoint-sets.md

 The most common use I have found for this data structure is to determine if adding a specific edge to a graph would form a cycle.
 In Kruskal's algorithm, it is used in this way to build a minimal spanning tree.
 Building a maze is similar to applying Kruskal's algorithm except we use random edges instead of shortest edges.
-I'll visit how to build a maze this way in the future.
+I'll discuss how to build a maze this way in the future.
 This article will discuss the data structure.

 In mathematics, sets are disjoint if they have no members in common.
-Think of a Disjoint Sets data structure as a collection of such sets.
+Think of a *disjoint sets* data structure as a collection of such sets.
 Initially, each set contains only one element.
 Once you initialize the data structure with the number of sets, there are only two supported operations: you can ask the data structure which set an element is in and you can merge two of the sets.
 The data structure is sometimes called "Union-Find" after these operations.

-To use the `findSet` operation, you must understand the notion of a "representative" element.
+To use the `findSet()` operation, you must understand the notion of a "representative" element.
 The data structure chooses one element as the representative for a set.
 So if element *a* and element *b* are in the same set, and the data structure has chosen *a* as the representative, then both `disjointSets.findSet(a)` and `disjointSets.findSet(b)` will return *a*.